Michel-Haddad77/BandUp-Final-Project/README.md

    ```sh
    git clone https://github.com/Michel-Haddad77/BandUp-Final-Project
    ```
-2. Navigate to the Frontend folder and install dependencies
+2. Navigate to the frontend folder and install dependencies
    ```sh
    cd BandUp-final-project/react-native-frontend
    npm install
    ```
+3. Navigate to the "url" file in the constants folder and change the ip address to your own

-3. Run the start up command
+4. Run the start up command
    ```sh
    expo start
    ```
-4. Scan the generated QR code with your camera (ios) or through the Expo Go application (android).
+5. Scan the generated QR code with your camera (ios) or through the Expo Go application (android).

 #### Node.js: